aglantzrbc/sql-challenge/README.md

 A dedicated *EmployeeSQL_db* database was created for this project, associated with postgreSQL server 15 in pgAdmin 4 version 7.

-The name conversions from the ERD are as follows, in alphabetical order by diagram entity name and with the construction ERD ENTITY = LIST.
+The name conversions from the ERD are as follows, in alphabetical order by diagram entity name and with the construction ERD ENTITY = *LIST*.

 1. Departments ERD item = *departments* list
 2. Department_of_Employee ERD item = *dept_emp* list